Small business marketing guide: ideas and strategies

 6. Start a loyalty program

-Reward repeat customers with points, discounts, and exclusive perks to deepen their engagement with your business.
+Reward repeat customers with points, discounts, and exclusive perks to strengthen their connection with your business.

 7. Sponsor community projects